 Why do we stable horses?

-You’re potentially creating a dusty space and the perfect environment for the production of ammonia.
+Firstly, you’re potentially creating a dusty space and the perfect environment for the production of ammonia.
 Deep litter beds and poorly fitting rubber matting can allow a build-up of urea and bacteria.
 Which in turn releases ammonia causing irritation to the respiratory system and eyes in horse and human.